telstra/arduino-mkr-nb-1500-mosquitto/README.md

 This sketch demonstrates how to;

-- Connect to a mosquitto broker using the pubsub library
+- Connect to a mosquitto broker using the pubsub and Arduino MQTT Client library
-- Subscribe and Publish to a topic
+- Subscribe and Publish to a topic via a broker

 ## Prerequisites